clux/kubecon2020/source/slides.md

 - Arnav Singh / @Arnavion - [k8s-openapi](https://github.com/Arnavion/k8s-openapi)

 notes:
-- and the rest of the talk will feature a grab bag of different rust code, shown here in slightly simplified code here, much of which are from kube-rs
+- like the go code, will be slightly simplifying for readability, and most of the stuff here is kube-rs
-- but also huge shoutout to Arnav Singh
+- but start out with code in a project by Arnav Singh aka Arnavion
 - the project really is the lynchpin that makes any generics possible
 - generates rust structures from openapi schemas, plus factoring out some of "the consistency" into a few traits that is then implemented for these structures
+- so huge shoutout to him. he's super helpful and thorough, and that's just his side project, so always feel bad bothering him.

 ---
 ### k8s-openapi: Resource Trait